o355/PyWeather/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at <i'll set up an email later>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at pyweather <at> owenthe <dot> ninja.
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

+If project maintainers find instances of abusive, harassing, or otherwise unacceptable behavior, project maintainers will respond in a way that it deems appropriate to the circumstances.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+If an instance of unacceptable behavior was deemed to be not in acceptance of the code of conduct, the responsible user will face a punishment that will deny them the right to contribute to PyWeather for a certain period of time, or permanently.
+The first warning a user receives will be a warning, with no punishments depending on the severity of the punishment.

+## Contacting

+If contributors have any questions in regards to this code of conduct, or PyWeather in general, they may contact the project maintainer team at pyweather <at> owenthe <dot> ninja.

+## Project maintainer team
+* o355 - Lead project maintainer

 ## Attribution